 The accuracy of our financial reporting is dependent on the effectiveness of our internal controls.
 Internal control over financial reporting has inherent limitations, including human error, the possibility that controls could be circumvented or become inadequate because of changed conditions, and fraud.
 Because of these inherent limitations, internal control over financial reporting might not prevent or detect all misstatements or fraud.
-If we cannot maintain and execute adequate internal control over financial reporting and preparation of our financial reporting required new or improved controls that provide reasonable assurance of the reliability of the financial reporting requirements on a timely basis, be unable to properly report on our business and our results of operations, or be required to restate our financial statements, and our results of operations, our stock price and our ability to obtain new business could be materially adversely affected.
+If we cannot maintain and execute adequate internal control over financial reporting or implement required new or improved controls that provide reasonable assurance of the reliability of the financial reporting and preparation of our financial statements for external use, we could suffer harm to our reputation, incur incremental compliance costs, fail to meet our public reporting requirements on a timely basis, be unable to properly report on our business and our results of operations, or be required to restate our financial statements, and our results of operations, our stock price and our ability to obtain new business could be materially adversely affected.